Saturday, March 7, 10:30 a.m.–5:30 p.m.

 Location: Bétonsalon — Center for Art and Research

-The workshop is reserved for students, researchers, and staff of Université Paris Cité.
+Workshop reserved for students, researchers, and staff at Université Paris Cité.

 Jean-Alain Corre